hepplerj/Dissertation/chapters/manuscript-ch3.md

 thousand acres of prime agricultural land --- and bestowed all of the land to the university with the stipulation that the university could lease the land however it saw fit but could never sell it.
-The university was the largest land holder on the Peninsula, and would own the land permanently.
+The university was the largest landholder on the Peninsula, and would own the land permanently.
 For sixty years after the university's founding, "The Farm," as it is colloquially known, would remain just that --- leasing most of its land for agricultural uses before becoming some of the most valuable land in the country by the